geomagpy/magpy/README.md

 If either 'mean' or 'median' are given (e.g. `deltaF='mean'`), then the mean/median value of all delta F values in the `basevalues` stream is used, requiring that such data is contained.
 Providing functional parameters as stored in a `DataAbsInfo` meta information field, as shown above, will calculate and use the scalar baseline function.
-The `meanstream` stream contains daily averages of delta F values between variometer and F measurements and the baseline adoption data in the meta-information.
+The `diff=meandata` stream contains daily averages of delta F values between variometer and F measurements and the baseline adoption data in the meta-information.
 You can, however, provide all this information manually as well.
 The typical way to obtain such a `meanstream` is sketched above.